CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

-In the case of a non-LAG N-VDS uplink profle, no **MLAG ports** will be seen in the MLAG show output.
+In the case of a non-LAG N-VDS uplink profile, no **MLAG ports** will be seen in the MLAG show output.
 The lack of MLAG ports doesn't mean that MLAG is not functional.
 MLAG is mandatory for using VRR, which is enhanced VRRP and is needed also for the non-LAG uplink profiles.

 {{%/notice %}}

 ### VRR Configuration

 ESXi hypervisors and the BM server use active/active uplinks to spread traffic to both ToR leaf switches.
-For that, they have to send the traffic to their default-gateways.
-As all elemetns in our network have their own IP subnet and VLAN (ESXi01 TEP, Edge TEP on ESXi03, BM server), layer 3 gateways (VRR) need to be created for each.</br>
+For that, they must send the traffic to their default-gateways.
+As all elements in our network have their own IP subnet and VLAN (ESXi01 TEP, Edge TEP on ESXi03, BM server), layer 3 gateways (VRR) need to be created for each.
-ESXi TEP IP addresses can be on a same or different subnets.
-VMware best-practice configuration for TEP IP pool is to assign different subnet (e.g /24) per physical rack.
+ESXi TEP IP addresses can be on a same or different subnet.
+VMware best-practice configuration for TEP IP pool is to assign different subnet (e.g., /24) per physical rack.
 Each hypervisor (ESXi) must have at least one physical NIC connected to its Top-of-Rack (ToR/Leaf) switch.

 {{%notice note%}}

-VMware requires a VLAN per each type of traffic, for example, storage, vSAN, vMorion, or Overlay (TEP) traffic.
+VMware requires a VLAN per each type of traffic, for example, storage, vSAN, vMotion, or Overlay (TEP) traffic.
 This use case focus is only on the overlay VM to VM traffic and switches configurations.

 {{%/notice %}}

 NSX Edge uses two additional virtual uplinks to communicate with the physical world, each uplink in different VLAN.
-One upilnk towards the left leaf switch, the second towards the right.
+One uplink towards the left leaf switch, the second towards the right.
 Over these virtual uplinks, it establishes BGP peerings to route traffic to the physical world.
 As Edge VM is part of the Overlay TZ for virtualized traffic, and VLAN TZ for traffic in/out the physical world, both transport-zones use the same ESXi uplinks (trunk port), but as said, in different VLANs.

-To establish BGP peering with the underlay switches, they have to be configured with additional VLANs and SVIs.
-In our case, we use [Subinterfaces](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/#subinterfaces) configuration instaed.
+To establish BGP peering with the underlay switches, they must be configured with additional VLANs and SVIs.
+In our case, we use [Subinterfaces](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/#subinterfaces) configuration instead.
 But, of course, VLANs and SVIs could serve for that as well.

-Create VLAN, SVI, Virtual IP (VRR), and the subinterfraces for the Edge uplinks.</br> The VLAN ID is a local parameter and not shared between the hypervisors.
-For deployment simplicty, use the same VLAN ID for all TEP devices used in both racks.
+Create VLAN, SVI, Virtual IP (VRR), and the subinterfaces for the Edge uplinks.
+The VLAN ID is a local parameter and not shared between the hypervisors.
+For deployment simplicity, use the same VLAN ID for all TEP devices used in both racks.

 {{< tabs "10D ">}}
 {{< tab " leaf01 ">}}